Do any of your products contain gluten?

 Is Redpath Sugar made from cane or beet sugar?

 All of our products are made from pure cane sugar.

 It contains more of the components of the original sugar cane, which are responsible for its characteristic cane flavour.
 However, the differences between brown and white sugar are nutritionally insignificant in a well balanced diet.

 A small amount of cornstarch is added to Icing Sugar to prevent it from clumping.

-What is castor sugar?
+What is Castor Sugar?

 In certain parts of the world, castor sugar is commonly used.
 It is a very fine granulated sugar.
-It is similar to our Instant Dissolving Sugar.

-How should I store brown sugar?
+How should I store Brown Sugar?

 Brown sugar should be stored in a cool, moist area in a covered container.
 If that’s not possible, store the entire container in a second canister with a tight-fitting lid.
 You can also empty the sugar into a rustproof container (or a heavy, moisture-proof plastic bag) and keep it tightly closed.
 Even though the shelf life of brown sugar is indefinite, it’s best to use it within six months of purchase for maximum flavor.
 Don’t store brown sugar in the refrigerator.
 However, if you are in a very dry area or are going to keep it for a long time, you may want to freeze it.
 To use frozen sugar, thaw it for two or three hours.
 If ice crystals form after long freezer storage, gently stir the sugar as soon as it thaws to prevent pockets of moisture from causing damage.